IlyaasAitSimmou/recess_hacks_project/README.md

 # Authentication App - Next.js + Flask

+The app is a digital assistant and productivity hub that helps teens learn, organize, and manage their lives more independently, with strong support for both academic and practical life skills.

 A full-stack authentication application with Next.js frontend and Flask backend, featuring a comprehensive notes system with AI integration.

 ## Features